GlichPoker/Glich_Poker_Backend/README.md

 4.  **Real-time Communication (WebSockets)**
     *   **Role**: Enables bi-directional, real-time communication between the server and clients for instant game updates and player actions.
     *   **Key Components**:
-        *   `WebSocketConfig.java` (typically in a `config` package): Configures WebSocket endpoints and message brokers.
+        *   `WebSocketConfig.java`: Configures WebSocket endpoints and message brokers.
-        *   [`WebSocketController.java`](src/main/java/ch/uzh/ifi/hase/soprafs24/controller/WebSocketController.java) and [`WebSocketService.java`](src/main/java/ch/uzh/ifi/hase/soprafs24/service/WebSocketService.java): Handle receiving messages from clients and broadcasting messages to clients.
+        *   [`WebSocketHander.java`](src/main/java/ch/uzh/ifi/hase/soprafs24/controller/WebSocketHandler.java): Handle receiving messages from clients and broadcasting messages to clients.

 These components are interconnected: Controllers receive requests and call Services.
 Services use Repositories to interact with Entities (data) and may also use other services to fulfill requests.
-For real-time aspects, WebSocket messages are handled by the `WebSocketController`, which delegates to services like `GameLoopService` and `WebSocketService` to update game state and notify clients.
+For real-time aspects, WebSocket messages are handled by the `WebsocketHandler` to notify clients.

 ## Launch & Deployment